vdevos/C-LIFO/README.md

 A LIFO (Last In First Out) Linked List implementation in C.

-I used this buffer for nested functions and measuring their respective runtimes (see example)
+I used this buffer for measuring runtimes in nested functions (see example)

-You can adjust the `struct item` in `lifo.h` for data types!

 ## Usage